Skip to content

 However, though these Disney Princess races are beginner-friendly, you’ll still need to be cognizant of your mile pace.

 This is especially true during the longer races.
-For the 10K and half marathon, runners must maintain a minimum 16-minute pace per mile.
+For the 10K and half-marathon, runners must maintain a minimum pace of 16 minutes per mile.
 Unfortunately, if you fall behind this pace, you may be picked up and taken to the finish line.

-Therefore, I recommend 10K and half marathon participants, as well as first-time 5K racers, train ahead of Disney Princess Half Marathon Weekend.
+Therefore, I recommend that 10K and half-marathon participants, as well as first-time 5K runners, train in advance of the Disney Princess Half Marathon Weekend.

-If you are interested in training for your Disney Princess race, runDisney offers training program guides for both beginners and experienced runners from former Olympian Jeff Galloway.
+If you’re interested in training for your Disney Princess race, runDisney offers training program guides for both beginners and experienced runners developed by former Olympian Jeff Galloway.

 These training programs focus on a run/walk interval technique and require (at minimum) a pre-race commitment of 12 weeks for the 5K, 17 weeks for the 10K, and 18 weeks for the half marathon.

-I also recommend wearing a watch during your race and as you train.
-Apple Watch wearers can keep an eye on their mile pace with the fitness tracker.
-Another option, if you are looking for a lightweight smartwatch specifically designed for running with GPS tracking is the Garmin Forerunner 55.
+I also recommend wearing a watch during your race and while training.
+Apple Watch wearers can track their mile pace with the fitness tracker.
+Another option, if you’re looking for a lightweight smartwatch specifically designed for running with GPS tracking, is the Garmin Forerunner 55

 What Should I Wear at My Disney Princess 5K?